TheCaratCut

 How Much is a 1.5 Carat Diamond Ring?
 (2026 Price Guide)

 Current 2026 prices for 1.5 carat diamonds.
-Compare the costs of lab-grown vs natural stones and find the best retailers for a 1.5 carat ring.
+Compare lab-grown vs natural costs and see the best retailers for a 1.5 carat ring.

 Published by